-Pot smokers have gotten a little creative

-to disguise smoking weed by using the e-cig.
-Smokers use cannabis in wax or liquid form, and it is impossible to tell what substance the user is "vaping" in pubiic.
+Pot smokers have gotten a little creative with the electronic cigarette.
+They are able to disguise smoking weed by using the e-cig.
+Smokers use cannabis in wax or liquid form, and it is impossible to tell what substance the user is "vaping" in public.
 After all, it emits an odorless vapor.
 This trend is growing rapidly among teens.